 Clients can call the Center (439-7111) to make an appointment or, if they have already registered, make their own appointments online at http://etsu.mywconline.com/

 16. How far in advance do appointment have to be made?

 Clients can call the Center (439-7111) to make an appointment at any time for any day/time during the current term.
 Clients making their own appointments online, however, are prohibited from making appointments more than two weeks in advance; they are also prohibited from making “last minute” appointments (i.e. appointments within one hour of the current time) or back-to-back appointments.

 Clients can cancel or reschedule their appointments online up to 1 hour before the appointment is scheduled.
 If they want to cancel or reschedule less than 1 hour before the appointment, they will be blocked from altering the appointment online and prompted to call the Center to cancel the appointment.
 This is so that the Front Desk staff is made aware that an appointment time has opened up.
 Call 439-7111 to cancel or reschedule an appointment.

 18. What happens when a client doesn’t show?

-Clients who are 15 minutes later are considered "no shows" and their Client Report is marked accordingly.
-They are then sent an email warning them that after two no-shows in one semester they will not be permitted to participate in individual tutoring for the rest of the term.
-Students can appeal this restriction by meeting with the CFAA Director or his designee.
+Clients who are 10 minutes later are considered "no shows" and their Client Reports are marked accordingly.
+They are then sent an email warning them that after two no-shows in one semester their account will be locked and they will be unable to make any new appointments; this may be appealed, in person, to the CFAA Director or his designee only.